Why Are We Scared of Public Speaking?

 Finally, another factor that contributes to the fear of public speaking is how skilled you are in this area.
 While many people consider themselves naturally good speakers, there is always room for growth.
 The people who work on their skills, instead of relying on natural talent, are the speakers who stand out the most.
 There are many different approaches to enhancing this skill set and increasing competence in public speaking.
 Increased competence leads to increased confidence, which is an effective antidote to fear.
 Nevertheless, confidence alone does not translate into effective public speaking.

 The many benefits of sharing information and ideas in public definitely outweigh the need to protect ourselves from the horror of having to speak in front of others.
 The next logical question is: How do we conquer this fear?
 Luckily, there are many approaches that work well, both in terms of building skills and boosting confidence.
-Read more about what to do to conquer the fear of public speaking here.
+Read more about how to conquer the fear of public speaking here.